iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 Queued experiment '4109ead' for future execution.
 ```

 Each experiment in the queue is derived from the workspace at the time of `dvc exp run --queue` command.
-If you make changes in the workspace after `dvc exp run --queue` command, they are not reflected to the experiments.
+If you make changes in the workspace after `dvc exp run --queue` command, they are not reflected in the experiment.

 To prevent the side effects, queued experiments are run in temporary directories under `.dvc/tmp/exps`.
 Please see [Git and Experiments](#git-and-experiments) section for details.

 Experiments in the queue are run by specifying `--run-all` flag.